Do learners have to complete a portfolio?

 Do learners have to pass all three parts of English, i.e. (1) Speaking, Listening and Communication (2) Reading and (3) Writing, to get an overall qualification for English?

 Yes.
 At all levels, English comprises of three components; Speaking, Listening and Communication, Reading and Writing.
 Learners need to achieve a pass in all three areas before they can reasonably demonstrate mastery in the subject and subsequently achieve a full certificate in English.
 Learners may take each component at different levels and the overall certificate will reflect the lowest level achieved for a component.

 At Entry level, can the class tutor act as the invigilator?

 At Entry level, the role of supervisor or invigilator can be performed by the learners’ tutor.
 They can also be the marker, but of course if the assessments are taken on-screen, the marking will be done by EDI.

-For further advice or information on Functional Skills please contact our Customer Enquiries team on 08707 202909 or email email@example.com.
+For further advice or information on Functional Skills please contact our Account Services team on 0844 576 0045 (option 3) or email email@example.com